Steven-Leskin/Portfolio/README.md

 You can find my website at www.StevenLeskin.com.

-My linked in profile is located here: https://www.linkedin.com/in/steven-leskin-611083150/
+My Linkedin profile is located here: https://www.linkedin.com/in/steven-leskin-611083150/

 Below, please find links to coding projects I completed at The Tech Academy in Portland, Oregon.